reframejs/reframe/docs/usage-manual.template.md

 If your page is saved as `pages/MyPage.html.js` and if you save JavaScript code as `pages/MyPage.entry.js` then Reframe will take this JavaScript code as browser entry point.

-For further information about the custom browser entry point `pages/*.entry.js` we refer to our Customization Manual.
+For further information about the custom browser entry point `pages/*.entry.js` we refer to the Customization Manual.

 You can as well add arbitrary script tags to the page's HTML (async scripts, external scripts, etc.).
 We refer to documentation of `@brillout/html-head` for further information, see the "Related External Docs" Section at the bottom of this page.